Agustin Corbat

 Image Analysis Workshop

-This 4h workshop intends to teach image analysis to PhD students and researchers who acquire light microscopy images.
+4-hour hands-on workshop teaching image analysis to PhD students and light microscopy users.

-Image dataset with the goal of demonstrating the effect bleedthrough, saturation, underexposure or soft focus on image analysis.
+Illustrates effects of bleedthrough, saturation, underexposure, and soft focus on image analysis.

 img_manager

-A Python package with Object wrappers for different microscopes and image correction algorithms.
+Python package with object wrappers for different microscopes and image correction algorithms.

 Liver Lineage Tracing